-There’s no need to buy store-bought marshmallows when you have a container of our Collagen Proteins gelatin in your pantry.
-Use honey or maple syrup for natural sweetness and gelatin to give them their chew.
+There’s no need to buy store-bought caramel marshmallows when you have a container of our Vital Proteins Beef Gelatin in your pantry.
+Use honey or maple syrup for natural sweetness and Beef Gelatin, which helps to support stronger hair, skin, nails, joints and gut, to give them their chew.
 These soft, fluffy bites have a salty swirl of caramel throughout.
 They’re great for a small treat and can even be roasted over a flame.
+Ready to dig in?

 Salted Caramel Marshmallows